When to Go

-This procedure is changing for many of the rides that are now offering FastPass so be sure to ask the CM at the entrance of the attraction which procedure you are to follow.
+Be sure to ask the Cast Member at the entrance of the attraction about the procedure you are to follow.

-FastPass is a great way to keep your child motivated through the longer lines, a fussy period, or even getting them to nap.
-By knowing when you're going to go on Winnie the Pooh, you can use that as incentive to take a nap, eat, or give them something to look forward to during a tough time of the day.
+FastPass+ is a great way to keep your child motivated through the longer lines, a fussy period, or even getting them to nap.
+By knowing when you're going to go on Winnie the Pooh, for example, you can use that as incentive to take a nap, eat, or give them something to look forward to during a tough time of the day.

 These are not day care facilities so there is no place for your child to nap, but they are a great place to get your baby out of the sun for a few minutes.
 You will love these stations once you use them.